erika-nath/erika-nath/README.md

 <h1 align="center">Hi 👋, I'm Erika</h1>
 <h3 align="center">A passionate web developer.</h3>

-- 🔭 I’m currently working on shaping my skills with JavaScript.

 - 🌱 I’m currently learning React,Typescript and Node.JS

 - 👯 I’m looking to collaborate on people who love to learn in a positive and fun enviroment.